 We are proud to have earned the following certificates of sustainability for our facilities:

-We are also pleased to have achieved certification under the Sustainable Biomass Partnership (SBP).
+We are also pleased to have achieved certification under the Sustainable Biomass Program (SBP).
 This industry-led initiative enables pellet producers to demonstrate that biomass is both legally and sustainably sourced.

 Our certificates and supporting documents are available below: